muarshad01/LLM/Notes/lecture04_notes.md

 ## Lecture 4: Basic Introduction to Transformers
-1. Pre-training: is training on a large-diverse dataset
+1. __Pre-training__: Training on a large-diverse dataset
-2. Fine-tuning: is basically refinement-by-training on a narrower-dataset, specific to a particular task or a particular domain.
+2. __Fine-tuning__: Refinement-by-training on a narrower-dataset, specific to a particular task or domain.

 #### Transformers in the context text of __Generative Pre-trained Transformer (GPT)__.
 * How Transformer generally work?